Prysmian buys British submarine cable service provider

-MILAN, Sept 6 Italy's Prysmian, the world's largest cable maker, said it had agreed to buy 100 percent of Britain's Global Marine Systems Energy (GME) for about 53 million euros ($67 million).
+MILAN Italy's Prysmian (PRY.MI), the world's largest cable maker, said it had agreed to buy 100 percent of Britain's Global Marine Systems Energy (GME) for about 53 million euros (42 million pounds).

 The acquisition of the British company, which is active in the installation of submarine power cables and systems, is part of Prysmian's efforts to expand into businesses with higher profitability, it said in a statement on Thursday.